TheTrueBark/TyranidScreeps2.0/docs/hivemind.md

   colony grows.
 Upgraders and builders are now evaluated by `hive.roles.js` which monitors controller containers and construction sites.
 When no creeps remain the queue is purged and a bootstrap worker is scheduled so the colony can recover.
+The module enforces a strict initial order at RCL1: one allPurpose creep, two miners and two haulers must be accounted for before an upgrader is queued.
  - **demand** – Tracks energy deliveries.
 When the combined `demandRate` for requesters exceeds the current `supplyRate` the Hive automatically queues enough haulers to close the gap.
 Delivery statistics are stored per-room under `Memory.demand.rooms` along with aggregate `totals` for outstanding demand and current delivery supply.
+Global totals are now calculated purely as the sum of each room's metrics.
 Each requester and deliverer tracks the last energy amount and time for deliveries so average energy-per-tick rates can be calculated.
-Early game miners and bootstrap workers count as deliverers so the Hive can spawn haulers before dedicated carriers exist.
+Miners still record supply events but the `supplyRate` only reflects hauler performance so early deposits do not inflate delivery capacity.
 Stale entries are removed by comparing to `Game.creeps` before demand is calculated, and outstanding energy requests are summed so `totals.demand` reflects the true workload.
 Hauler spawns are throttled to avoid spam.
 The module migrates legacy flat layouts automatically.
 It only